awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    server-id=1
    ```

-   For more information, see [Setting the Replication Master Configuration](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-masterbaseconfig.html) in the MySQL documentation\.
+   For more information, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-howto-masterbaseconfig.html)\.

 1. Restart the `mysql` service\.